 Inserting Flash into a PowerPoint presentation is very different from inserting any other type of media.
-There are two ways of how you can do it.
+There are two ways you can do it.
 You can go through a few steps to insert it manually directly into PowerPoint* or use a PowerPoint plugin that can insert Flash into your presentation.

-iSpring Toolbar in PowerPoint 2007 or PowerPoint 2010
+iSpring Toolbar in PowerPoint 2007 or PowerPoint 2010:

-iSpring in PowerPoint XP or PowerPoint 2003
+iSpring in PowerPoint XP or PowerPoint 2003:

-To insert Flash file, click Insert Flash on the iSpring toolbar and select the Flash file you want to insert.
+To insert a Flash file, click Insert Flash on the iSpring toolbar and select the Flash file you want to insert.
 That’s all it takes!

 Now you can save your PowerPoint presentation or convert it into the easily distributable and viewable Flash format. iSpring will preserve all of the animations and transition effects in your presentation and will package the entire project including your inserted Flash and other media files into a single compact file. iSpring Flash files can easily be uploaded to any website or blog as well as to email.